-A cross-sectional study with an analytical component was conducted from 1st of June 2022 to 1st January 2023.
+A cross-sectional study with an analytical component was conducted from the 1st of June 2022 to the 1st of January 2023.
 Primary health care centers (PHCC) at Al-Karkh and Al-Rusafa health directorates in Baghdad, and Medical City Complex hospitals were included in the study.
-From each of the two directorates, the researcher selected ten PHCC randomly in addition to one hospital from the Medical City Complex (Baghdad teaching hospital-out clinics).
+From each of the two directorates, the researcher selected ten PHCCs randomly in addition to one hospital from the Medical City Complex (Baghdad teaching hospital- out clinics).

-Inclusion criteria: All physicians who provided PHC services in these centers and in the out-patient clinics of Baghdad teaching hospital were interviewed and included in the study after obtaining their verbal consent.
+Inclusion criteria: All physicians who provided PHC services in these centers and in the outpatient clinics of Baghdad Teaching Hospital were interviewed and included in the study after obtaining their verbal consent.